plstcharles/litiv/README.md

 Besides, an implementation of Felzenszwalb’s HOG features with proper optimization might be added later...
 ##### _imgproc_
-Contains various image processing utilities and classes for edge detection (more to be added later).
-The main header file contains two implementations of image thinning algorithms, and the module offers an algorithm-interface-wrapped version of Canny's edge detection method (based on OpenCV's implementation).
+Contains various image processing utilities and classes for edge detection.
+The main header file contains two implementations of image thinning algorithms along with non-max suppression utilities.
+The module itself contains a wrapper interface for edge detection, and two versions of Canny's method: one based on OpenCV's implementation, and one using binary feature convolutions via LBSPs (CVPRW2016).
 ##### _utils_
 Equivalent of OpenCV’s “core” module; contains miscellaneous utilities required in other modules (e.g. OpenGL wrappers, platform wrappers, distance functions, C++11 utilities, etc.).
 Here is a non-exhaustive list of features:
   - OpenGL: